esciencecenter-digital-skills/git-lesson/learners/setup.md

 ### If something does not work

 Follow the corresponding setup instructions.
-If you still need help, send us an email at training@esciencecenter.nl.
+If you still need help, send us an [email](training@esciencecenter.nl).